 Agility Rest Running in and out of poles (timed test).

 Sit and Reach Test You sit with your legs straight and reach over a wooden box that has a ruler marking out centimetres on top.
 You have to take a deep breath and see how far you can reach.

 Computer Test There is a short test on arrival which is computer-based and has some questions based around health and wellbeing such as “How do you feel before a competition?
 Do you feel scared or nervous?”

 Response/Reflex Test: They show a traffic light on the screen and you have to push a button when it goes green.

 For assistance with the Music Scholarship for Kingsdale book a session online on Eventbrite for either a Zoom lesson or in person at our studio in East Dulwich.

 The start of the new school year means it’s time for the Music Aptitude Tests and Scholarship auditions.
 This year my daughter and several of her school friends will be sitting the test for our local schools such as Kingsdale, Prendergast and Habs.

-We’ve been spending some time over Summer working on the MAT training materials as well as a little bit of practice on the pieces they’ll perform at the audition.
+We’ve been spending the Summer working on the MAT training materials as well as a little bit of practice on the pieces they’ll perform at the audition.
 There’s still plenty of time to get started if you haven’t already given the tests a go.
 So far, everyone has found the Texture section the most tricky, so here’s a helpful video with tips for this section.
 Nb.
 Kingsdale don’t use the MAT, just standard aural tests and optional sight-reading plus brief interview questions.